HfMT-ZM4/symbolist-electron/readme.md

 * `semantic data` to `graphic representation` is used for the creation of graphic symbols based on input of semantic data.
 * `graphic representation` to `semantic data` is used to edit, or create new data entries, based on graphic information.
-* `semantic data` to `performance media` is the use of the data as a sequence of events that can be played in time (or used to control other processes not necessarily in time).
+* `semantic data` to `performance media` is the use of the data as a sequence of events that can be played in time (or used to control other processes not necessarily in time).]
+* mapping between `performance media` and `graphic representation` is achieved through first mapping to semantic data.

 ## Application Structure